Protect Yourself Against Credit Card Fraud

 - Its best to carry only the one or two credit and debit cards you’ll be using that day, leave all your other credit cards at home.

 - Beware that thieves can take pictures of your credit card with a camera or cell phone, so don’t leave your credit card exposed any longer than necessary.

 - After you make a purchase put your credit card away immediately.
 Confirm you have your credit card back in your possession before you leave the store or restaurant.

 People to often throw things away without thinking, don’t toss your credit card billing statements directly into the trash, remember that they typically have your full credit card number.
 It’s always best to Shred them and the same thing applies to old credit cards that have expired or been cancelled.
 What’s more, you can go a step further (but it’s not required) and put the shredded pieces of paper in different trash bags for the extra safety.

 Avoid giving out your credit card details

 Ask yourself why people need that information, only give your credit card number or other sensitive information on calls you initiate.
 What’s more only use the telephone numbers listed on the back of your credit card, don’t google search, as you don’t know if the website is legit.
 Lastly, don’t return calls to a phone number left on your answering machine or sent to you in an email or text message.

 Check the credit card receipt

-Its the easiest scam in the world, when the store assistant inputs a larger dollar amount or asks you to sign a blank receipt.
-So verify the amount on your credit card receipt before signing it, If you get a credit card receipt that has blank spaces in it, write $0 in those spaces or draw through them before putting your signature on the card.
+It’s the easiest scam in the world when the store assistant inputs a larger dollar amount or asks you to sign a blank receipt.
+To verify the amount on your credit card receipt before signing it, If you get a credit card receipt that has blank spaces in it, write $0 in those spaces or draw through them before putting your signature on the card.